grmarxer/F5-PQC-Appworld-Lab/Events/Post-quantum-Cryptography/README.md

 From the Windows-client, we will be able to access the BIG-IP TMUI and the websites protected with PQC profiles/OpenSSL behind both BIG-IP and NGINX.

 1. Navigate to the details button of the Windows-client.
 Select either RDP or Console to access the Windows-client.
     - MAC users should connect with RDP.
     - Windows users should use Console

+> Note: For RDP, select the appropriate resolution format -- This will initiate the rdp file download, which then can be used to access the Windows-client.

 > Note: To run the RDP session in "windowed" mode, choose a screen size from the drop-down list